defold/doc/docs/en/manuals/input-mouse-and-touch.md

 :::

 ## Mouse buttons
-Mouse buttons generate pressed, released and repeated events.
+Mouse buttons generate `pressed`, `released` and `repeated` events.
 Example showing how to detect input for the left mouse button (either pressed or released):

 ```lua
 function on_input(self, action_id, action)